LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Max read replicas: 5 for Oracle, 15 for MySQL, PostgreSQL, MariaDB, and SQL Server
   * Read replicas are not equal to a DB
   * Read replicas cross region/AZ incur $
+  * Lambda can be triggered when RDS updated
   * IAM Auth
   * Integrates with Secrets Manager
   * Supports MySQL, MariaDB, Postgres, Oracle, Aurora, MySQL